Advertisement

 What preparation should be made before dog labour?

-Preparation should include ensuring your dog has a warm, dry, quiet, supervised area for her to give birth in, with food and water available.
-A whelping box is a good idea, as it gives the dog somewhere to nest in and helps to contain the puppies when they start to move around.
-Removable (washable/disposable) bedding is a must, and something such as “vet bed” (a type of bedding) helps to keep the bitch and the puppies warm and dry.
+Provide a warm, dry, quiet, and supervised area for the dog to give birth, with food and water available.
+A whelping box is a good idea, as it gives the dog a secure space and helps contain the puppies.
+Removable (washable/disposable) bedding is essential, and "vet bed" bedding helps keep the mother and puppies warm and dry.

 What should I do if my pregnant dog is panting?

-If the panting is unexpected, heavy, prolonged or unjustified, contact a vet immediately, especially if your dog seems weak or distressed at all.
-This is because it may indicate she has a problem or there is a problem with the pregnancy, either of which must be addressed as soon as possible.
+If panting is unexpected, heavy, prolonged, or unjustified, contact a veterinarian immediately, especially if your dog seems weak or distressed, as this may indicate a problem with the pregnancy.

 Why is my pregnant dog panting but not in labour?